TBFY/knowledge-graph/python-scripts/README.md

 Utility scripts:

 * `replace_string_rdf.py`: Script that can be used to perform a simple string replace in the produced RDF (N-Triples) files.
+* `validate_rdf.py`: Script that can be used to validate the produced RDF (N-Triples) files.
+Requires that the [Apache Jena command line tools](https://jena.apache.org/download/index.cgi) are installed.

 ### Runnings the scripts